 Cedar Falls, Iowa FIRST Robotics Competition Team #525 SWARTDOGS Supported by 9 Mentors from John Deere

 Introduce a Girl to Engineering Day

-In 2013, we supported nine events where 505 eighth grade girls in four states learned about engineering and science careers.
+In 2014, we supported events in 11 communities where 652 eighth grade girls in three countries learned about engineering and science careers.

 See the impact made in Johnston, Iowa